Anorov/cloudflare-scrape/README.md

 The two integration functions return a tuple of `(cookie, user_agent_string)`. **You must use the same user-agent string for obtaining tokens and for making requests with those tokens, otherwise Cloudflare will flag you as a bot.** That means you have to pass the returned `user_agent_string` to whatever script, tool, or service you are passing the tokens to (e.g. curl, or a specialized scraping tool), and it must use that passed user-agent when it makes HTTP requests.

 If your tool already has a particular user-agent configured, you can make cloudflare-scrape use it with `cfscrape.get_tokens("http://somesite.com/", user_agent="User-Agent Here")` (also works for `get_cookie_string`).
-Otherwise, a user-agent spoofing Firefox on Linux will be chosen by default.
+Otherwise, a randomly selected user-agent will be used.

 --------------------------------------------------------------------------------